Nav

 On the other hand, no active treatment means that there will always be a risk of bleeding from the cavernous malformation.
 Blood can irritate nearby brain tissues causing seizures or other neurological problems such as weakness.
 The annual bleeding rate can range from 1% to 5% per year, but in patients without symptoms or previous history of a cavernous malformation bleed, this risk is less than 1% per year.

-What Does Observation for Cavernous Malformation Entail?
+What Does Cavernous Malformation Observation Entail?

-Observation of a cavernous malformation will involve regular imaging scans to check for any bleeding.
+Cavernous malformation observation of a cavernous malformation will involve regular imaging scans to check for any bleeding.
 Magnetic resonance imaging (MRI) scans are often recommended for cavernous malformations located in the brain because they provide highly detailed visual information.
 Imaging may be performed annually for the first few years, then repeated at regular intervals or as needed after discussion with your neurosurgeon.

 Do Cavernous Malformations Go Away?